Irreducible 3-manifolds that cannot be obtained by 0-surgery on a knot

 Its relevance to us is that $-1$-surgery on $(S^3_1(T_{2,3}),\mu)$ is homeomorphic to $S^3$, a manifold with $\widehat{HF}(S^3)$ of rank $1$.
 Since $\mu$ is a genus one knot, we can apply the surgery formula to (re)-calculate the Floer homology of $S^3$, viewed as $-1$-surgery on $\mu$.
 The surgery formula says that the homology is given as the homology of the subquotient complex of $CFK^\infty(S^3_1(T_{2,3}),\mu)$ generated by chains whose $\Z\oplus\Z$-filtration values satisfy the constraint min$(i,j)=0$.
 Of the three possibilities for $\widehat{HFK}(S^3_1(T_{2,3}),\mu)$, all but the case of the left-handed trefoil (shifted down in grading by $2$) have the property that the relevant subquotient complex has homology of rank $3$.
-The stated structure of $CFK^\infty(S^3_1(T_{2,3}),\mu)$ follows at once.
+Indeed, $-1$-surgery on the right-handed trefoil or figure-eight knots have Floer homology of rank $3$.
+In the case that the middle group of knot Floer homology has rank $3$ but is not supported in a single grading, the fact that $\partial^2=0$ on $CFK^\infty$ implies the two arrows in the subquotient complex must have the same head.
+This, in turn, forces the homology of the subquotient to have rank 3.
+The stated structure of $CFK^\infty(S^3_1(T_{2,3}),\mu)$ now follows.